ethanpost/quizk.ing/Music/Rick_Beato/Hans_Zimmer_Interview.md

 ---

-A) He refused to use samples
+A) He used vintage analog equipment exclusively

-B) He sampled the same players who would perform the final score
+B) He refused to use samples

-C) He only used electronic instruments
+C) He sampled the same players who would perform the final score

 D) He recorded in different studios each time